Mowpey/trabahanap-server/README.md

     }
 </details>

-9. Connect to the mongodb using on of the ff:
+9. Connect to the mongodb using one of the ff:
 ```sh
 mongodb://localhost:27017,localhost:27018,localhost:27019/?replicaSet=mongoReplica
 mongodb://localhost:27017,localhost:27018,localhost:27019/my-database-name?replicaSet=mongoReplica